Calls for a new flag

 2011 - 72% No to change

-The true gauge of support for the flag cannot be gauged accurately by asking people what they think of the current design.
+Support for the flag cannot be gauged accurately by asking people what they think of the current design.
 A better picture emerges when the current flag is placed among other designs, with the invitation to choose between them.
 Most New Zealanders do want a change; what the Listener competition failed to do was toss up the right design that could tap that underlying yearning for change.

 The 1990s and 2000s

 Others reignited the flag debate during the 1990s and 2000s.
-In February 1992 Hon Matiu Rata, a former Minister of Maori Affairs and the founder of Maori political party Mana Motuhake, called for the flag to be redesigned to 're-establish our national identity'.
-The RSA responded by circulating a petition throughout their membership calling for the flag to be retained.
-They had already collected approximately 10,000 signatures, and argued that many more people would sign it should the flag come under active threat.
+In February 1992 Matiu Rata, a former Minister of Maori Affairs and the founder of Māori political party Mana Motuhake, called for the flag to be redesigned to 're-establish our national identity'.
+The RSA responded by circulating a petition calling for the retention of the flag.
+They collected approximately 10,000 signatures from their members, and argued that many more people would sign should the flag come under active threat.

 The flag debate was stirred up again in 1998 when National Party MP and Minister of Cultural Affairs Marie Hasler called for the current flag to be replaced with a silver fern on a black background.
-The Prime Minister, Jenny Shipley, tourism operators and others supported her suggestion.
+The Prime Minister, Jenny Shipley, tourism operators and others supported this suggestion.
 The RSA again argued in favour of the existing flag, but said that it would support a change to the flag if it was shown to be 'the will of the people' in a public referendum.

-2010 debates
+Recent debates

-NZFlag.com continues to operate and debate on the flag is often stirred up, notably around Waitangi Day each year.
-In 2010, following considerable debate on the national Maori flag, the New Zealand Herald ran a front-page article arguing that it was time to change the New Zealand flag.
-They declared that 'a majority of New Zealand's most eminent citizens' agreed, presenting the opinions of political party leaders and the 22 members of the Order of New Zealand.
-But the party leaders were evenly split (the Greens had two change votes), and only half of the Order of New Zealand members backed changing the flag.
-The remaining 11 were either opposed, unsure, or unwilling or unavailable to comment.
+NZFlag.com continues to operate and debate on the flag has come up around Waitangi Day each year.
+In 2010, following discussion about the national Māori flag, the New Zealand Herald ran a front-page article arguing that it was time to change the New Zealand flag.
+The newspaper declared that 'a majority of New Zealand's most eminent citizens' agreed, presenting the opinions of political party leaders and the 22 members of the Order of New Zealand.
+But the party leaders were in fact evenly split (even with the Greens getting two votes), and only half of the Order of New Zealand members backed a change.
+The other 11 were opposed, unsure, or unwilling or unavailable to comment.

 Further sources